ktd2054/IT_Journal/Project-03.md

 <img width="572" height="435" alt="image" src="https://github.com/user-attachments/assets/df2730ab-b406-437e-8037-939d407ea786" />

-- using one of the accounts to login and after login it shows in Entra
+- using one of the accounts to login and after logging in successfully it only shows in Entra

 <img width="1541" height="412" alt="image" src="https://github.com/user-attachments/assets/836bb978-2fe1-4d3d-894f-3c25f1244270" />

-- But did not show any devices on Intune
+- And did not show any devices on Intune

-- I searched for this error and got the fix
+- I searched for this error and got the fix (https://learn.microsoft.com/en-us/intune/intune-service/user-help/enroll-windows-10-device)
 - downloaded company portal app using microsoft store
 - now setting up the app using same member account
 - connecting that account with work